Alexander17Z/MIPHA/README.md

 # MIPHA
 The source code of MIPHA

-The sample input and output were used for demo.
+Both of the sample input dir and output dir contain demo file for scoring algorithm and enriching algorithm.